Richard Fleischer: 1970s

 Fleischer traveled to England, where he directed the well received true-crime dramatization, 10 Rillington Place (1971) starring Richard Attenborough and John Hurt.
 He then replaced John Huston, who had fallen out with star George C. Scott, on The Last Run (1971).
 The thriller See No Evil (1971) with Mia Farrow followed.
 Returning to Hollywood, he made The New Centurions (1972) from the novel by Joseph Wambaugh, again starring George C. Scott.

 At MGM, he made the science-fiction movie Soylent Green (1973), with Charlton Heston.
 Three action films followed: The Don Is Dead (1973), with Anthony Quinn, plus two for Walter Mirisch: The Spikes Gang (1974), with Lee Marvin, and Mr. Majestyk (1974), with Charles Bronson, written by Elmore Leonard.

-Fleischer was reunited with De Laurentiis for the successful though controversial Mandingo (1975).
+Fleischer was reunited with De Laurentiis for the successful-though-controversial Mandingo (1975), a period drama set in the Antebellum South.
 The Incredible Sarah (1976), a British biopic of Sarah Bernhardt with Glenda Jackson, came next.

-Fleischer earned a reputation as a reliable journeyman and "replacement director", filling in when a project's original director was fired by a producer for creative differences.
-These included Huston in The Last Run and Michael Campus for Mandingo.

 The Prince and the Pauper (1977) was a version of the Mark Twain novel that featured Heston, Harrison and Scott in its cast.
 Fleischer was hired to replace Richard Sarafian on Ashanti (1979), starring Michael Caine, which turned out to be a flop.
 He received another call to replace a director, in this case Sidney J. Furie, on The Jazz Singer (1980), an unsuccessful attempt to make a film star out of Neil Diamond.

 Later career

 Tough Enough (1983) was about the Toughman Contest starring Dennis Quaid.
-He made three more for De Laurentiis: Amityville 3-D (1983), Conan the Destroyer (1984) and Red Sonja (1985).
-The latter two were adaptations of Robert E. Howard's Hyborian Age stories, both starring Arnold Schwarzenegger.

-His final theatrical feature was Million Dollar Mystery (1987).
+He made four more for De Laurentiis: Amityville 3-D (1983), Conan the Destroyer (1984) and Red Sonja (1985) — adaptations of Robert E. Howard's Hyborian Age stories, both starring Arnold Schwarzenegger — and his final theatrical feature Million Dollar Mystery (1987), an ensemble comedy inspired by It's a Mad, Mad, Mad, Mad World.

 Fleischer Studios

+Fleischer's 1993 autobiography Just Tell Me When to Cry, described his many difficulties with actors, writers and producers.

 Fleischer was chairman of Fleischer Studios, which today handles the licensing of Betty Boop and Koko the Clown.
 In June 2005, he released his memoirs of his father's career in Out of the Inkwell: Max Fleischer and the Animation Revolution.